project-oak/rust-verification-tools/docs/using-klee.md

 - `--exit-on-error` causes KLEE to exit as soon as it finds a problem.
   (KLEE's default mode is to keep searching for more problems.)

-- `--libc=klee` get's KLEE to use a simple, cut-down C library when analyzing the program

-- `--silent-klee-assume` avoids KLEE reporting errors as a result of the way that we use the `verifier::reject()` and `verifier::assume()` functions.

 - `--disable-verify` works around a problem in KLEE caused by [an interaction between debug information and inlining](https://github.com/klee/klee/issues/937).